-The FBI's Intelligence Branch (IB) serves as the strategic leader of the FBI's intelligence program, driving the integration of intelligence and operations, and proactively engaging with FBI's partners across the IC and law enforcement community.
-The IB provides strategic direction and oversight for all aspects of the FBI's intelligence program, overseeing the implementation of our intelligence strategy and its six areas of focus: workforce success, culture and mindset, technology capabilities, information sharing, collection, and exploitation, and analysis.
+The FBI's IB serves as the strategic leader of the FBI's intelligence program, driving the integration of intelligence and operations, and proactively engaging with FBI's partners across the IC and law enforcement community.
+The IB provides strategic direction and oversight for all aspects of the FBI's intelligence program, overseeing the implementation of the FBI's intelligence strategy and its six areas of focus: Workforce success, culture and mindset, technology capabilities, information sharing, collection, and exploitation, and analysis.

-The Executive Assistant Directors for Intelligence and National Security collaborate closely to manage all of the FBI's intelligence and national security operational components, including the Counterintelligence Division, Counterterrorism Division, Cyber Division, Directorate of Intelligence, High-Value Detainee Interrogation Group, Terrorist Screening Center, and Weapons of Mass Destruction Directorate.
+The Executive Assistant Directors for Intelligence and National Security collaborate closely to manage all of the FBI's intelligence and national security operational components, including the CD, CTD, CyD, DI, High-Value Detainee Interrogation Group (HIG), TSC, and WMDD.
 Additionally, the IB coordinates the management of the FBI's National Intelligence Program (NIP) resources, which support engagement with partners as well as intelligence-related training, technology, and secure work environments.

-The Executive Assistant Director for Intelligence serves as the FBI's Foreign Language Program Manager, as well as the Executive Agent for the National Virtual Translation Center (NVTC), and is the primary point of contact for the FBI's engagement with the Office of the Director of National Intelligence (ODNI) on NIP.
+The Executive Assistant Director for Intelligence serves as the FBI's Foreign Language Program Manager, as well as the Executive Agent for the National Virtual Translation Center (NVTC), and is the primary point of contact for the FBI's engagement with the Office of the Director of National Intelligence (ODNI) on NIP matters.